scheme-requests-for-implementation/srfi-123/srfi-123.md

 The intent of this SRFI is to encourage Scheme systems to extend their standard library in accordance with the above specification.
-On the meanwhile, the reference implementation can be used as a separate library, but certain considerations apply.
+On the meanwhile, the sample implementation can be used as a separate library, but certain considerations apply.

 The `define-record-type` export of the library conflicts with the one